Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 The objective of this action is to evaluate and demonstrate the application of no-till farming as an effective measure for GHG emission reduction in Latvian climate conditions.
 No-till farming is a way of growing crops without disturbing the soil through tillage.
 The no-till technique increases organic matter retention, therefore increases also carbon storage and cycling of nutrients in the soil.
 It increases the amount and variety of life in and on the soil, including disease-causing organisms and disease suppression organisms.
 The main benefit of no-tillage from an agricultural perspective is improvement in soil biological fertility, resulting in more resilient soils.

-Action in progress.
+The activity has ended.
 In no-till testing nine farms are involved, all of them are located in Nitrate Vulnerable Zone.
 All farms involved have applied the no-till system for two years now.
 During the first season (in 2019) no-till was applied on 143ha.
 During the second season, no-till was applied on 156 ha.
 We have established an interest group of farmers that consist of both farmers involved in the project and farmers who are interested in no-till but are not applying it yet.
 The interest group meets regularly, visits sown fields, discusses various issues related to sowing and productivity.

 C.4